 The Admissions Coordinator has specific responsibility for all student admissions including foreign student admissions, support services to enrollment services counselors, and dissemination of information about the College.
-The Admissions Coordinator reports to the Vice President of Student Services and Associate Dean of Enrollment Services
+The Admissions Coordinator reports to the Associate Dean of Enrollment Services

-- Coordinate all admissions activities of the College including Bulldog Day in conjunction with the Vice President of Student Services and the Vice President of Instruction, including all off-campus sites. - 2.
+- 1. Coordinate all admissions activities of the College including Bulldog Day in conjunction with the Dean of Student Affairs and the Vice President of Academic Affairs, including all off-campus sites. - 2.
 Maintain the student management and information system; work to initiate and update computer programs related to, admissions; work with the Business Office and other offices and staff to help as appropriate with housing, and student billing. - 3.
 Responsible for gathering documents and validating residency status for all students (TEC 21.29) - 4.
 Collects and records documentation required for meningitis verification (TEC 51.9191 & TEC 38.0025) - 5.
 Processes and validates all documents required for international students as well as applies for F-1 Visas through SEVIS.
 Maintains eligible status with SEVIS. - 6.
 Develop and implement an admissions program designed to communicate with prospective students, communicate admissions decisions to the students, and to maintain all admissions files in an appropriate manner. - 7.
-Work cooperatively with the Vice Presidents and the President to provide appropriate data for purposes of institutional research and institutional effectiveness. - 8.
-Provide support services to institutional and program recruiting. - 9.
-Represent the College and disseminate appropriate information about the College to prospective students and other interested parties.
+Provide support services to institutional and program recruiting. - 8.
+Represent the College and disseminate appropriate information about the College to prospective students and other interested parties. - 9.
+Work to maintain the integrity of the student database in order to ensure complete accuracy for local, state and federal reporting; process changes to student records and the student database as required. - 10.
+Work on institutional standing and/or ad hoc committees, as assigned.

-- 10. Work to maintain the integrity of the student database in order to ensure complete accuracy for local, state and federal reporting; process changes to student records and the student database as required. - 11.
-Work on institutional standing and/or ad hoc committees, as assigned. - 12.
-Assist in recruiting and academic advisement. - 13.
-Support College activities and special events through attendance and/or participation. - 14.
-Comply with all College policies, rules, and regulations. - 15.
-Remain current through a program of professional development. - 16.
-Performs all other duties as assigned by the Vice President of Student Services, Associate Dean of Enrollment Services and/or the President.
+- 11. Assist in recruiting and academic advisement. - 12.
+Support College activities and special events through attendance and/or participation. - 13.
+Comply with all College policies, rules, and regulations. - 14.
+Remain current through a program of professional development. - 15.
+Performs all other duties as assigned by the Associate Dean of Enrollment Services and/or the President.